 Read the Minneapolis Green Zones Workgroup Final Report for a summary of the work completed by the Green Zones Workgroup, as well as the efforts of many community leaders, environmental advocates and City staff that led to the final, amended resolution.

 Minneapolis Establishes Green Zones

 On April 28, 2017 the resolution was unanimously approved by the full City Council, with an amendment by Council Member Reich.
-The amendment adds environmental education as a goal for the Green Zone implementation and includes coordination with the Minneapolis Park and Recreation Board on the RiverFirst initiative in the Northern Green Zone.
+The amendment adds environmental education as a goal for the Green Zone implementation and includes coordination with the Minneapolis Park and Recreation Board on the RiverFirst initiative in the North Side Green Zone.
 The final resolution and related documents are available on the Green Zones file webpage.

 Green Zones Mapping Tool

 To support the Green Zones Workgroup's data-driven decision making, a Minneapolis Population Characteristics and Environmental Indicators Map was created.
 The tool shows data by Census Tract for each of the eight priority issues selected by the Green Zones Workgroup: 1) equity, 2) displacement, 3) air quality, 4) brownfields and soil contamination, 5) housing, 6) green jobs, 7) food access, and 8) greening.
 Multiple data sets may be turned on at once to show cumulative burden.